xiahualiu/docker-web/blog/content/async-cpp.md

 * The `in_ch.push()` then `in_ch.notify()` combination is actually same as you create a `promise` or `future` using the async framework.
 * The `out_ch.pop()` is actually same as `await`.
 The parent thread blocks on calling this function to wait the results became available.

 We just create a tiny framework in a few lines with `std::thread`!
-However the modern async framework usually is more complicate where the executioner could be a thread pool or co-routines instead of the system threads.
-However the concept displayed is the same.
+However the modern async framework usually is more complicate.

+The executioner in the framework could be a thread pool or co-routines instead of a system thread.

 ## One Step Forward